pjambet/blog/content/posts/til-cli.md

 default to `vi`, just in case, so we have _something_).

-The main difference between `spawn` and `system` here is how they return, `system` does not return until the process is over, wheras `spawn` returns a pid.
+The main difference between `spawn` and `system` here is how they return, `system` does not return until the process is over, whereas `spawn` returns a pid.
 Since we basically want to wait for the user to close the editor, `system` is easier, with `spawn` we would have had to use `waitpid` to wait.

 Once the child process is done, we can read the content of the file, and VOILA!
 We have the content, formatted by the